-The hysterical and homophobic reporting of the local and national press reached its zenith when WVUE Channel 8 reported, on air live, an anonymous phone call saying that “the bar was fire-bombed by a vigilante group that has declared war on homosexuals in New Orleans.
-The caller, a woman, said the group calls itself black momma, white momma."
-The news anchor further stated that the group was made up of “several women, as well as five men, who have been sexually attacked by homosexuals.”
+The sensationalized and homophobic reporting of the local and national press reached its zenith when WVUE Channel 8 reported, on air live, an anonymous phone call saying that “the bar was fire-bombed by a vigilante group that has declared war on homosexuals in New Orleans.
+The caller, a woman, said the group calls itself “Black Momma, White Momma.”
+The news anchor went on to say that the group was made up of “several women, as well as five men, who have been sexually attacked by homosexuals.”
 The newscaster concluded by stating that the caller “said the group is planning more attacks and has maps outlining their future targets.”

 Only the alternative newspaper the Vieux-Carre Courier editorialized against the horrible visual and written representations of the fire victims; the mainstream media quickly lost interest and little else was published about the fire and the ensuing investigation.
 One of the most likely suspects in the arson investigation later committed suicide.
 The crime has never been officially solved.